google/santa/Docs/details/santad.md

 * Connections to Santa (GUI) and santactl sync daemon are established.
 * The config file is processed.

-Santad is now ready to start processing decision and logging messages from santa-driver.
+santad is now ready to start processing decision and logging messages from santa-driver.
 The listeners are started and santad sits in a run loop awaiting messages from santa-driver.

 ##### Running